COVID-19 booster shots to roll out starting next month - NewsBreak

 The new round of jabs will be extended to those who received the two-dose vaccine from either Pfizer or Moderna, and can be taken eight months after an individual’s second dose.

-Dr. Vivek Murthy, the U.S. surgeon general, told reporters Wednesday that recent data make clear that while the existing COVID-19 vaccines have been highly effective against severe disease, hospitalization, and death, the protection against mild and moderate disease has appeared to decrease over time.
+Dr. Vivek Murthy, the U.S. surgeon general, told reporters Wednesday that recent data makes clear that while the current COVID-19 vaccines have been highly effective against severe disease, hospitalization and death, the protection against mild and moderate disease has appeared to decrease over time.

 The more than 13 million Americans who received the one-dose shot from Johnson & Johnson may also need boosters, but will not yet be eligible.